gabrielmendes98/clean-arch-react/README.md

 This layer is responsible to implement the Interface Contracts defined within the application layer to the Secondary Actors as Adapters.
-Infrastructure Layer supports other layer by implementing the abstractions and integrations to 3rd-party library and systems.
+Infrastructure Layer supports other layers by implementing the abstractions and integrations to 3rd-party library and systems.

 Infrastructure layer contains most of your application’s dependencies on